5 Month Old Sleep Routine: Awake Windows, Naps & Bedtime

 Feeding patterns can fluctuate during periods of growth, development, or sleep disruption, so variation here is completely normal.

 By five months, awake windows have usually stretched slightly from the four month stage.
-Most babies do well with awake windows of around 2 hours 15 minutes.
+Most babies do well with awake windows of around 2 hours to 2 hours 15 minutes, though some may need slightly more or less depending on nap length and temperament.

 Most babies are on three naps per day at five months.
 These naps often begin to take on a more predictable pattern, with one longer nap and two shorter ones, although this can vary from baby to baby.